gahtan-syarif/Pentanomial-Ordo/README.md

 - Use `--output FILE` to output the ratings as a text file.
 - Use `--csv FILE` to output the ratings as a csv file.
 - Use `--head2head FILE` to output head-to-head results to a text file.
+- Use `--losmatrix FILE` to output matrix of LOS values as a csv FILE.
 - Use `--quiet` to silence progress updates.
 - For very large PGN files (>1GB), it is recommended to shrink the PGN file beforehand to massively reduce the PGN loading/parsing time. this can be done by using the `shrinkpgn.py` script with the command: `python shrinkpgn.py --inputfile FILENAME --outputfile FILENAME`